ks-avinash/django-url-shortener/README.md

 # django-url-shortener
-A URL shortener is a Web Application that will create a short Uniform Resource Locator (URL) or Web page address from a long one so that the short version, which is easier to remember and enter, can be used instead.
+A URL shortener is a Web Application(RESTfull API endpoints) that will create a short Uniform Resource Locator (URL) or Web page address from a long one so that the short version, which is easier to remember and enter, can be used instead.

 creating a shortened url